 Drug developers are drowning in data, but dying of thirst.

-is not our ability to discover and design new molecules, but rather, the capability to take those drugs through development and launch them.
+The critical bottleneck today is not our ability to discover and design new molecules, but rather, the capability to take those drugs through development and launch them.
 Our scientists produce an abundance of great ideas for new therapies, many of which are withering on the vine.

 Accompanying these industry trends has been a huge growth in the volume and type of data that’s available.
 Artificial intelligence is more capable than ever at working with the unstructured or text-based data that is common in the life sciences.
 We believe that there’s an opportunity to build on these advances in data and technology to develop new software tools that unify disparate sources of data, and thereby meaningfully improve the decision quality, personnel leverage, and capital efficiency of the biopharmaceutical industry.
 If we succeed, we will significantly increase society’s capacity to bring new drugs to market.